Elementary Steps and the Rate-Determining Step (RDS)

-Many reactions occur in a series of elementary steps.
-The slowest step (the rate-determining step) dictates the rate of the overall reaction.
-The molecularity of an elementary step is the number of reactant particles involved in that step.
+Most reactions proceed via a sequence of elementary steps called a reaction mechanism.
+The slowest step with the highest activation energy is the rate-determining step (RDS) and dictates overall kinetics.
+The molecularity of an elementary step is the number of reacting particles involved in that single step.

 Key Definitions